 Cane Corso history

 As mentioned above, the Cane Corso has a long lineage traced to the Roman Empire.
-The breed is a descendant of the Greek Molossus dog, a large, imposing breed used for protecting livestock in ancient times.
+The working breed descended from the Greek Molossus dog, a large, imposing breed used for protecting livestock in ancient times.

 The Cane Corso shares this ancestor with the mastiff breed (unsurprising when considering the two’s shared physical traits).